What Is The End Result Of Replication? Simply Explained

 Elongation – Building the New Strands

 Now the real copying begins.
 DNA polymerase adds nucleotides one by one, matching each base on the template strand.
-And on the leading strand, synthesis proceeds continuously toward the replication fork.
+In practice, on the leading strand, synthesis proceeds continuously toward the replication fork.
 On the lagging strand, the process is more fragmented: short pieces called Okazaki fragments are made, later joined together.

 Proofreading – The Quality Check